Studios and units 2017-18

 Edward Crutchley, Spring 2017.
 Men collections, London Fashion Week

-At the start of the year, the leaders of each studio present their studio's themes, position and approach to allow students to choose from a wide range of issues, methods of working and types of projects.
-The studios and units are presented to year two and three undergraduate students and to postgraduate architecture students between 26 September and 3 October 2016.
+At the start of the year, the leaders of each studio at The Cass present their studio's themes, position and approach to allow students to choose from a wide range of issues, methods of working and types of projects.
+The studios and units are presented to Year 2 and 3 undergraduate students and to postgraduate architecture students between 25 September and 2 October 2017.

 Our studios evolve year on year.
 You can see details of older studios in our studio archive.

 Cathy Stack, Peter Marigold (Studio Leaders) and Will Smith

 We feel that designers should emerge from our studios with a broad range of skills that equip them for the complex reality that creative people face.

 Steph Aman, Marta Jakubowski, Fumi Kimura and Karen Coughlan

 Studio Scandalous will be the foundation for creating the unimaginable, provoking questions and creating concepts.

 Adam Entwistle, Steph Aman, Marta Jakubowski, Fumi Kimura and Karen Coughlan